 Keywords: online reputation management, brand image, brand personality, brand consistency, text classification, transfer learning, sentence ranking

-I have been working on Machine Learning problems for the last 2 years.
+I have been working on Machine Learning problems for the last five years.
 Through this page, firstly, I will share my experience on how to start working on real-life datasets.
-I have worked in projects as diverse as Weather, Email, Event Extraction from a text, Emotion mining, Twitter, Online Reputation Monitoring and Digital Health.
-I am no expert, but I feel it will really you to get started.
+I have worked on projects as diverse as Weather, Email, Event Extraction from text, Emotion mining, Twitter, Online Reputation Monitoring, and Digital Health.
+I am no expert, but I feel it will help you to get started.

-Secondly, I will share resources and news with the aim of making Computer Science research accessible and understandable by the general population.
-As of now, I will be targeting the undergraduates and those starting their career in research like me.
+Secondly, I will share resources and news to make Computer Science research accessible and understandable to the general population.
+As of now, I will be targeting undergraduates and those starting their careers in research like me.

-Please mention the topic about which you want me to write or any random question you have in the Contact section.
-I will surely get back to you within a week.
+Please mention the topic you want me to write or any random question you have in the Contact section.
+I will surely get back to you as soon as possible.